eeegl/qbl-generate/README.md

 This will generate responses for all prompts in `prompts/<directory-path>` and put the results in `responses/<directory-path>`.

-If not specified, the default number of questions is `3`.
+If not specified, the default number of questions per response is `3`.

 **NOTE: The directory path must end with a slash, since it is handled as a file otherwise.**